CARA-ch/emed-service-guide/docs/transactions/iti57.md

 Common errors and proposed error codes:

 * The operation is unsupported: (not seen in the spec) XDSMetadataUpdateOperationError
-* Trying to set the deletionStatus to deletionProhibited: Error or OperationError?
+* Trying to set the deletionStatus to deletionProhibited: Error or OperationError? <!-- TODO: -> error -->